hiero-ledger/hiero-website/README.md

 # Hiero Website

-This repo contains the website of Hiero.
+This repo contains the website of Hiero (https://hiero.org).

 ## Building the website